-Whether you should enroll in Part B while you are still working depends on whether your employer has more than 20 employees.
-If your employer has more than 20 employees, you do not need to sign up for Part B right away because your employer's group health plan will be the primary insurer.
+Whether you should enroll in Part B while you are still working depends on how many people work for your employer.
+If your employer has 20 or more employees, you do not need to sign up for Part B right away because your employer's group health plan will be the primary insurer.
 When you retire, you will have a special enrollment period of eight months to sign up for Part B, without penalty.

 If your employer has fewer than 20 employees, however, you should enroll in Medicare Part B when you are first eligible.
 Medicare is the primary insurer, which means it pays before your employer's insurance pays.
 If you don't enroll, your employer's plan can refuse to cover you for services that Medicare would have covered.
 That means that you may have to pay for those services out of your own pocket.
+Before making a decision about Medicare Part B, you should always contact Social Security by dialing 800-772-1213 or visiting your local Social Security office.
+The Medicare Rights Center has a handy list of Questions to Ask Social Security During Medicaid Enrollment.
 For more information on Medicare Part B, click here.